 As humans, the idea of coexistence implies we follow the social constructs of mutual respect and understanding regardless of race, gender, religion, socio-economic background, culture etc. We accomplish this through education and social peer pressure determining what is acceptable and unacceptable.
 When humans behave in a way society deems unacceptable we have laws to address these transgressions.
 Starting with education and depending on the nature of the offense, imprisonment up to the penalty of death.

 The same cannot be said for coyotes.
 Often, when coyotes attack pets or children, the blame is often placed squarely on humans instead of the offending animal.
-Municipalities and animal control agencies often apply a double standard to offending wildlife compared to domestic dogs.
+Municipalities and animal control agencies often apply a double standard to offending wildlife when compared to domestic dogs.
 Most agencies would quickly euthanize a domestic dog for attacking and killing another dog.
 Coyotes are given a pass for the same behavior.
 Dogs and coyotes are canines and are both ancestors of wolves.
 Canids attack for the same reasons; hunger, dominance, territoriality and self defense.
 We need to apply the same rules to coyotes as we do other domestic animals.
 Groups like PETA and local Humane Societies often put down thousands of cats and dogs yearly for lack of homes (overpopulation), or they're found unadoptable for behavioral problems.

 Coyotes are highly adaptable, opportunistic, fairly large predators that exploit environments and assert their dominance in order to survive.
 That’s all they “know to do.”
 Coyotes explore and exploit whatever niche is available to them until something constrains them.